jcas12/Real-Estate-Manager/README.md

 # Real Estate Manager 🏡

-A desktop application built with **Python** and **PyQt5** to manage real estate property listings, with full CRUD operations and image support, was created for the CECS 3210 course from PUPR and was presented as a demo.
+A desktop application built with **Python** and **PyQt5** to manage real estate property listings, with full CRUD operations and image support.

 ---